luketurner/shboard/README.md

 ### NPM Dependencies

 Node package dependencies can be managed with `boot` if they are in the CLJSJS repository.
 If not, use the `package.json` in the root folder to manage them.

-## Usage

-FIXME
+The modules are copied to the `target` directory as part of the build process.

 ## License